aslanix/SmallStepNI/README.md

 ---
 ## Proof Architecture

+A more thorough description of the proof technique, including some introduction and background, is available in [infoflow-basics.pdf](infoflow-basics.pdf).

 ### The language and the semantics.
 Our language is the standard imperative language, given by the following grammar